yandex-cloud/docs/en/storage/operations/buckets/policy.md

          terraform plan
          ```

       If the configuration is described properly, the terminal will display a list of the resources being created and their parameters without the bucket policy being deleted.
-If the configuration contain errors, {{ TF }} will point them out.
+If the configuration contains errors, {{ TF }} will point them out.
    1. Delete the bucket policy.
       1. If the configuration doesn't contain any errors, run the command: